MicroEJ/docs/ApplicationDeveloperGuide/javaTime.rst

 ------------

 Java developers have long used the `Date`_, `Calendar`_ and `TimeZone`_ classes for handling date and time.
-Java 8 introduced a more advanced and comprehensive Date and Time API that goes beyond simply replacing `Date`_ or `Calendar`_.
+Java SE 8 introduced a more advanced and comprehensive Date and Time API that goes beyond simply replacing `Date`_ or `Calendar`_.
 It provides a complete time model for applications.

-There are many benefits of moving to the new API:
+There are many benefits of using the latest:

 * Immutability: types are immutable, making thread-safe code easier to write and less prone to bugs (due to no mutable state).
 * Improved API design: it offers an intuitive and developer-friendly design that better addresses the challenges of date and time manipulation.
 Application code is also easier to read and understand.